acato-plugins/branded-social-images/readme.txt

 3. Post-meta

 == Changelog ==

+= 1.0.18 =
+* fixed: more protection on functions that might not exist and a try/catch does not prevent crashing

 = 1.0.17 =
 * fixed: editor issues with colors fixed; sprintf for formatting floats was set to locale aware. oops.